twada/coverlay.el/README.md

 ### use

-Load lcov file into coverlay buffer.
+First, load lcov file in your project into coverlay buffer.

     M-x coverlay-load-file /path/to/lcov-file

-Toggle overlay.
+Open target code then toggle overlay.

     M-x coverlay-toggle-overlays